minimo-io/betizen-ssg/README.md

 ## To Do

 - Continue with single articles and blog
-- Casinos list page, has a title with error
+- Casinos list page, has a page title with error
-- Create blog page and posts
 - Create a way to order casinos by some index.
 - Corret carrousel Fortune Tiger error.
 - Fix the sitemap, /feed/feed.xml